apnadkarni/tcl-cffi/README.md

 Limitations in the current version include

 - No support of functions taking variable number of arguments

+- No support for *asynchronous* callbacks

+## Changes in 1.0b5

+- Added a *Cookbook* section to documentation to help mapping C declarations to CFFI.

+- Added the `retval` annotation to return a output parameter as the command result.

+- Added `getnativefields` method to retrieve multiple field values from a native struct.

+- Added `new` method for struct instances to allocate and initialize a native struct in memory.

+- Added implicit and explicit casting for pointers.

+- The `enum value` and `enum name` commands now accept defaults.

+- **Incompatibility** The `get` and `set` methods for struct instances renamed to `getnative` and `setnative`.

+- **Incompatibility** The `callback` and `callback_free` commands are now part of a `callback` command ensemble.

+- **Incompatibility** The last element of a bitmask enumeration list returns original integer value.

+- Miscellaneous bug fixes.

 ## Changes in 1.0b4